Add Multiple Aliases and Add Documents to Index in GroupDocs.Search Java: A Comprehensive Guide

 Indexobject. - How do I add documents to index?
 Call

 index.add("<folder_path>")with the folder that contains your files. - Can I create aliases for complex queries?
-Yes—use the alias dictionary to map short tokens to full query expressions.
+Yes—use the alias dictionary to map short tokens to full query expressions, and you can also add multiple aliases in bulk.

 - Is it possible to export and import alias dictionaries?
 Absolutely—use